 Sneak Peek: Learn step by step how to convert a bread recipe to a bread machine.
 Expand your bread machine recipe collection quickly.
 If you are looking for the Soft Garlic Breadsticks recipe that used to be on this post, click here.

 Do you have a favorite recipe for Grandma’s bread or an old newspaper clipping for bread you’ve always wanted to try?
-Wondering if you can use a bread machine?
+Do you have a bread machine you want to use?

-Go find the recipe.
-Let’s talk about how you can convert it.
+Find the recipe.
+Let’s talk about adapting it.
 Keep a tradition going or start a new one with the help of your bread machine.

 Before you start, figure out the maximum amount of flour your machine can manage.